-A day centre in the south of Lebanon serving 25 primary school aged children and their families, typically from marginalised and impoverished backgrounds, including gypsies, Bedouins and refugees.
-It also provides vocational skills to older girls.
+A day centre in the south of Lebanon serving about 30 children and their families, typically from marginalised and impoverished backgrounds, including Bedouin gypsies.
+The project also provides vocational skills to a group of teenage Syrian refugee girls, including jewellery-making and basic dress-making skills.

-Our New Horizons Care Centre seeks to transform lives and elevate communities from poverty by providing practical and spiritual support.
-The community we serve is in south Lebanon, mostly those on the margins of society such as gypsies, Bedouins, and refugees.
+Our New Horizons Care Centre seeks to transform lives and elevate communities from poverty and hopelessness by providing practical and spiritual support to some of the most vulnerable children in south Lebanon.
+Most are those on the margins of society such as gypsies, Bedouins, and refugees.
 They typically live in basic tents constructed of plastic, iron, and wood, with limited access to water and electricity.
 Very few have received any formal education and many are illiterate.

 As we explore ways to further reach out to children here, we remain committed to sharing the love of Christ in ways that will bring hope to those who need to hear they are loved and valued.